sergeevii123/thriftvsrestbenchmark/README.md

 Rest uses application/octet-stream

 2 modes:
-* mode1 - client sends get request for file (two way communication)
+* mode1 - client sends get request for file (two way communication).
+Timer updates on client when response from sender is obtained.
-* mode2 - sender sends put with file to client (one way communication)
+* mode2 - sender sends put request with file to client (one way communication).
+Timer updates on client when put request is finished.

+commands to run mode2:

+./gradlew -Dhost.for.test=<Your host IP> -Dtest.mode=mode2 startDockers

+./gradlew -Dtest.mode=mode2 aggregator:bootRun

 ###Remote deploy senders: